A search for neutrino signal from dark matter annihilation in the center of the Milky Way with Baikal NT200: Signal and background

 \section{Signal and background}

 Neutrino flux at the Earth from the dark matter annihilations in the Galactic Center from a particular direction has the following form

-where $\langle \sigma_a v\rangle$ is annihilation cross section averaged over velocity distribution of dark matter particles at present epoch and $dN_{\nu}/dE_{\nu}$ is (anti)neutrino energy spectrum.
+where $\langle \sigma_a v\rangle$ is the annihilation cross section averaged over velocity distribution of the dark matter particles at present epoch and $dN_{\nu}/dE_{\nu}$ is the (anti)neutrino energy spectrum.
 The astrophysical factor $J_a(\psi)$ can be parametrized as a function of angular distance $\psi$ from the GC to the chosen direction and has the form